plutzilla/plutzilla.github.io/_posts/2016/2016-04-02-retrospective-in-the-sky.md

 ## Findings

-Here are our findings and advises of running a big cross-team projects.
-It is definitely not a complete list, but the one based on our experience.
+Here are our findings and advises of running a cross-team project.
+It is definitely not a complete list, but the one based on our experience and observations during the retrospective.

 ### Cross-team dependencies should be clear and transparent

-When working in an Agile environment, we like to use the "decide as late as possible" paradigm.
+When working in an Agile environment, the "decide as late as possible" paradigm is likely to be used.
 However it is quite hard to see when this "late" becomes "too late".
-This especially happens when you are working on a cross-team projects.
+This especially happens when working on a cross-team projects.
 Understanding what each stakeholder has to do and how they are dependent is crucial before starting the project.
 Otherwise it might explode the scope, affect the estimates and plan or even fail the whole project.

 ### Everything should be written down